 Meet The Crossing at East Cut, a giant new community space located in SF’s Transbay neighborhood.
-It kicked off this year with a beer garden, food truck park, soccer fields, and a giant ground mural on the block between Howard, Main, Folsom, and Beale Streets.
+It kicked off last year with a beer garden, food truck park, soccer fields, and a giant ground mural on the block between Howard, Main, Folsom, and Beale Streets.

 The 3.5 acre site is due to be turned into housing in mid-2023 under the Office of Community Development and Infrastructure.
 But until then, the Office hast trusted East Cut Landing Partners (ECLP) to spearhead a variety of activities in the area.
 The project is part of Mayor Breed’s Downtown Recovery Plan, which aims to speed up the downtown area’s economic recovery and bring more traffic to local businesses.

 The space is meant to be a safe area for people to enjoy what the city has to offer outdoors.
 It’s available for fitness uses Monday-Friday from 7am-7pm.
 It’s open for other activities on Fridays 3pm-9pm, Saturdays 11am-9pm, and Sundays 11am-8pm.